 These prophetic words from the Book of Isaiah is often used in reference to John the Baptist and is quoted in this week's gospel reading on the Second Sunday of Advent.
 As we continue throughout a new liturgical year, we will primarily be hearing from the Gospel of Luke, which shares themes of great pardoning and universal salvation.
-Jesus makes the Good News available to all, including the outcasted, the lost, the addicted, and those that just can't seem let it go.
+Jesus makes the Good News available to all, including the outcasted, the lost, and the addicted.